wpilibsuite/frc-docs/source/docs/software/hardware-apis/sensors/encoders-software.rst

             }
         }

-Homing a mechanism
+Homing a Mechanism
 ^^^^^^^^^^^^^^^^^^

 Since quadrature encoders measure *relative* distance, it is often important to ensure that their "zero-point" is in the right place.
 A typical way to do this is a "homing routine," in which a mechanism is moved until it hits a known position (usually accomplished with a limit switch), or "home," and then the encoder is reset.
 The following code provides a basic example:

-.. note:: homing is not necessary for absolute encoders like duty cycle encoders and analog encoders.
+.. note:: Homing is not necessary for absolute encoders like duty cycle encoders and analog encoders.

 .. tabs::